THC POLICIES FOR A SAFER MONTANA

 Establishing THC advertising regulations that align closely with tobacco advertising rules to ensure the protection of youth and minimize exposure.

-Sponsors: Representative Kerri Seekins-Crowe and Amy Regier.
+Sponsors: Representative Kerri Seekins-Crowe and Amy Regier, Tracy Sharp, Barry Usher, Tom McGilvary, Neil Duram

-Regulate Packaging
+Regulate Labeling

 Clear, safe THC labeling protects consumers.
 Require single servings per container and medical-style disclaimers to prevent overdoses.

-Sponsors: Representative Melody Cunningham
+Sponsor: Representative Melody Cunningham

-Provide Opt-Out Ballots
+Provide Clarity for Opt-Out Ballots

-• LC 1812 – Repeal/Reform Recreational Adult Use Marijuana – Sponsors: Senator Greg Hertz and Greg Oblander
+- SB255 – Repeal/Reform Recreational Adult Use Marijuana – Sponsors: Senator Greg Hertz and Greg Oblander

-• LC 0682, LC 0207, LC 0208 – Prohibit Legalizing Mushrooms and Synthetic THC Hemp – Sponsor: Senator Mark Noland
+- LC 0682, LC 0207, LC 0208 – Prohibit Legalizing Mushrooms and Synthetic THC Hemp – Sponsor: Senator Mark Noland

 These common-sense measures will help address the harms caused by an unregulated THC industry in Montana and prevent them from using the Big Tobacco addiction business model.